Krmelín

 Krmelín is a municipality and village in Frýdek-Místek District in the Moravian-Silesian Region of the Czech Republic.
 It has about 2,400 inhabitants.

 Geography

 Krmelín is located about 9 km northwest of Frýdek-Místek and 7 km south of Ostrava.
 It lies on the border between the Moravian Gate and Moravian-Silesian Foothills.
 The highest point is the hill Krmelínský kopec at 332 m above sea level.

 History

 The first written mention of Krmelín is from 1447.

 Transport

-The I/58 road from Ostrava to Rožnov pod Radhoštěm passes through the municipality.
+The I/58 road from Ostrava to Rožnov pod Radhoštěm runs through the municipality.